 • Family and Social Impacts

-Addictive disorders, whether related to substances or behaviours, have a profound impact on the central nervous system (CNS).
-The CNS, consisting of the brain and spinal cord, is intricately involved in the development, maintenance, and treatment of addictive behaviours.
-In summary, addictive disorders profoundly affect the CNS, disrupting normal neurological processes and leading to compulsive behaviours.
-Understanding these complex interactions is crucial for developing targeted interventions that address the underlying neurological mechanisms, offering hope and support to individuals struggling with addiction.
+Addictive disorders, whether related to substances or behaviors, significantly impact the central nervous system (CNS), which includes the brain and spinal cord.
+The CNS plays a crucial role in the development, maintenance, and treatment of addictive behaviors.
+In summary, addictive disorders profoundly disrupt normal neurological processes, leading to compulsive behaviors.
+Understanding these complex interactions is essential for creating targeted interventions that address the underlying neurological mechanisms, providing hope and support for individuals struggling with addiction.

 • Neurochemical Imbalance